GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 ### Being notified when a gamepad gets disconnected

-Being notified of gamepad disconnects happens analogously to the way connections are detected.
+Being notified of gamepad disconnections happens analogously to the way connections are detected.
 This time the app listens for the `gamepaddisconnected` event.
 Note how in the example below `connected` is now `false` when I unplug the Xbox 360 controller.